-Late applications will not be considered until all other applications have been reviewed.

-3.2.3 All offers of secondary places will be made through the LA.
-The academy will not contact parents about the outcome of their application until the offer from the LA has been received.
+- 3.3.3.
+Late applications will not be considered until all other applications have been reviewed. - 3.3.4.
+All offers of secondary places will be made through the LA.
+The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
 All offers will be made on the secondary national offer day (1 March or the next working day).

-3.3 Admissions criteria
+3.4.
+Admissions criteria

-- 3.3.1 Any parent may apply for a place at the academy for their child. - 3.3.2 If the number of applications is less than the number of spaces, then all children will be offered places. - 3.3.3 Where a child has an Education Health and Care Plan (EHCP) which names the academy, that child will be admitted, and the number of available places reduced accordingly.
+- 3.4.1.
+Any parent may apply for a place at the academy for their child. - 3.4.2.
+If the number of applications is less than the number of spaces, then all children will be offered places. - 3.4.3.
+Where a pupil has an Education Health and Care plan which names the academy that pupil will be admitted, and the number of available places reduced accordingly.

-3.4 Oversubscription criteria
+3.5.
+Oversubscription criteria

-- 3.4.1 Where the academy receives more applications than there are places available, priority for admission will be given to those children who meet the oversubscription criteria set out below. - (i) Looked after children and Previously Looked After Children including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted2.
+- 3.5.1.
+Where the academy receives more applications than there are places available priority for admission will be given to those children who meet the oversubscription criteria set out below: - (i) Looked after children and Previously Looked After Children including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted2.
 A Looked After Child is either a child who is in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989).
-Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangement order or special guardianship order immediately following having been looked after. - (ii) Children living in the priority admission area with a sibling attending the school. - (iii) Other children living in the priority admission area; - (iv) Children of staff where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made;
+Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangement order or special guardianship order immediately following having been looked after.